Fabien-Mick/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0 creating an alias
 1 prints hello user, where user is the current Linux user.
 2 Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+3 counts the number of directories in the PATH.